animeshganai1999/Face-Emotion-detection-using-resnet-9-and-pytorch/README.md

 # Face-Emotion-detection-using-resnet-9-and-pytorch
-The overal accuracy is 58%
+The overal accuracy on the validation set is 58%